nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 The [newest version of Logos](https://www.nickstapleton.me/logos-10-review-live-in-the-word/) introduces new features and improves others: sermon builder quotes, print library, and search reimagined.

 ## My Favorite Resources + Features
+In an effort to help you discern what package may suit you best, I want to share what resources and features I find most valuable in Logos.

 ### Resources